nloyfer/wgbs_tools/tutorial/README.md

 <!--![alt text](images/split_by_allele.png "split by alleles C/A")-->
 <img src="images/split_by_allele.png" width="399" height="627" />

-As we can see, almost all of the reads with the A genotype are meythlated while all of the reads with the C genotype are unmethylated.
+As we can see, almost all of the reads with the A genotype are methylated while all of the reads with the C genotype are unmethylated, displaying clear ASM within the sample.